Joanne Linville: Personal life

 Linville was married to actor/director Mark Rydell from 1962 until their divorce in 1973.
 Linville had two children with Rydell: Amy and Christopher, both actors.
 Her daughter Amy Rydell reprised her mother's role as Romulan commander Charvanek on episodes 10 and 11 of fan production Star Trek Continues.

 Linville was also an amateur tennis player, and appeared at charity events where people were invited to pay $100 to challenge her in a game.

-Death

-Linville died on June 20, 2021, aged 93.
+Linville died on June 20, 2021 in Los Angeles, aged 93.